 All full-time students and all international students on a J-1 or F-1 visa are required to have health insurance.
 All full-time students will be charged for health insurance unless a waiver is applied for.
 Health Insurance is also available to all part-time students.
 Information on the policy and waivers is available on the web at http://www.universityhealthplans.com.
 All new full-time students are also required to fill out a Student Health Record Form and provide Covid immunization information.
 More information can be found at the Student Health Services web site, where you can find information on student immunization requirements.
 Students must contact Student Health Services in regard to any health holds on their Workday account.

 Information for Undergrads in Graduate Courses

-Please be advised that the Graduate Committee has determined that undergraduate students taking 600-level courses or higher in the School of Engineering and Science, the School of Systems and Enterprises or the College of Arts and Letters and 500-level courses or higher in the School of Business must be given explicit permission to do so.
+Please be advised that the Graduate Committee has determined that undergraduate students taking 600-level courses or higher in the School of Engineering and Science, the School of Systems and Enterprises or the School of Humanities, Arts and Social Sciences and 500-level courses or higher in the School of Business must be given explicit permission to do so.
 The student needs to complete a request in Workday Student.